unworthydata/COMP2042_CW_hcyot1/README.md

 ---
 #### 11/12/2021:
 * Removed old classes and moved to the new MVC and JavaFX classes
+* Made windows not resizable, it messed with the look of the game
+* Restructed classes into logical packages
+  * Moved DebugConsole and PauseMenu related files into the same package as game, as they only make sense in a game context.
+* Filled in info screen

 Use interfaces to reduce coupling and increase extensibility.
 In the future, we might want to create a new menu or a game with a new look, and using interfaces means we just make a new class with those required features.